365businessdev/docs/docs/en-us/365-business-print-agent/printer-configuration.md

     ![Assisted Printer Configuration - Enable Printer Configuration](/assets/images/365-business-print-agent/e5a81f4c85fe8f35f56e061524f6e9b021a7b856078c0fe3a49ba1fbc607ce97.png)

 <div class="alert alert-notice">
-    <i class="fa-light fa-hand-point-up fa-lg" style="--fa-secondary-color: #FF0000; --fa-primary-color: #111111; --fa-secondary-opacity: 0.7"></i> <strong>Good to know:</strong>In some cases it can be useful to rotate the print output during printing, for example to print a layout that was created in landscape format in portrait format on a label printer.<br>.
+    <i class="fa-light fa-hand-point-up fa-lg"></i> <strong>Good to know</strong>In some cases it can be useful to rotate the print output during printing, for example to print a layout that was created in landscape format in portrait format on a label printer.<br>.
     Use the <strong>Rotation</strong> field in the printer settings to define how the print output should be rotated.
 </div>